AitorSantaeugenia/Trolls_fangs_and_goblins_TD/README.md

   - Lvl 4 - Nightmare - 50 waves (or change this to Lvl3 and make a DIY lvl)
     - New path, new map, new tema, new enemies with boss.
 - ~~Modal for menu selection~~
-- Modal as instructions at the start of the game, clicking a button
+- Create ranked with nick+points
+- Show ranked in endgame
-- Better menu for sound on/off
+- ~~Better menu for sound on/off~~
 - Better buttons / better sound on || off button
 - ~~If ESC, pause game and show menu"options"~~
 - ~~Centered vw & vh canvas~~